West Elizabeth Bus Rapid Transit Design Project

 What makes this a rapid transit route as opposed to a regular Transfort route?
 Is it just an issue of frequency?
 Or is there something that's being done that will actually speed up travel on this route?

-Barefootmeg asked about 1 month ago
+Barefootmeg asked 10 months ago

 Hi Barefootmeg!
 Frequency as well as transit signal priority will be included in the project, which meet the criteria for bus rapid transit (BRT).
 While West Elizabeth BRT buses will share a lane with other vehicles, like MAX BRT buses do downtown, the buses and stops will be similar to that of MAX - and frequencies will be less than 10 minutes during peak hours.